Leopold-D/bank-microservices-example/garage/garage-api-microservice/README.md

 {[/error]}
 ]}

-Full Swagger Documentation can be visible here : http://localhost:8765/garage/swagger-ui.html#/
+Full Swagger Documentation can be visible at this URL when deployed : http://localhost:8765/garage/swagger-ui.html#/

 ## Example calls